hazemKrimi/hazemKrimi/README.md

-### Hi, I am Hazem, a Software Developer
+### Hi, I am Hazem, a Software Engineer!

-I have experience with the full-stack but I mainly work on the front-end.
-I have built a lot of web and some mobile apps using various technologies especially React.js, React Native and Node.js.
-Also, I am always learning and experimenting with new technologies and other topics than software engineering.
+I have extensive experience building user-friendly web and cross-platform mobile applications using React and React Native with TypeScript.
+Similarly, I have experience building APIs using Node.js and recently using Scala.
+Recently, I got into DLT (Distributed Ledger Technology) using Corda with Kotlin.

 - 💬 Ask me about **React and TypeScript**